illinois-cs419/illinois-cs419.github.io/_assignments/mp3.md

 + Allow the user to make the teapot rotate.<br/>
 ** Note: This is different than oribiting the teapot and you should be able to both make the teapot rotate and orbit around it **
-+ A control in the HTML that allows the user to switch between ++ simply shading the teapot
++ A control in the HTML that allows the user to switch between
+  1. simply shading the teapot
-++ making the teapot reflective
+  2.making the teapot reflective
-++ making the teapot refractive.
+  3. making the teapot refractive.

 + Your code should use a cubemap for the required texture effects.
-++ ** Reflection on the teapot should always be consistent with the scene rendered on the skybox ** ++ When using the cube map on the teapot, you do not have to also use Phong relection.
+  1. ** Reflection on the teapot should always be consistent with the scene rendered on the skybox **
+  2. When using the cube map on the teapot, you do not have to also use Phong relection.

 Your app should look something like the image above.